 You have to give it time, so the pickly flavour can get right through the eggs.
 I put the date on the lid, so we know when they were made.

-Gman likes his pickled eggs really spicy, so you may want to use 1 tbsp pickling spice and skip the pepper for your first batch.
+If you want to make the flavour milder, you may want to use 1 tbsp pickling spice and skip the pepper for your first batch.
 You can always spice things up more when you make your second batch, should you want them a bit zingier.